JeanPhilippeKernel/RendererEngine/README.md

 	- `RunBuilds` can be omitted as its default value is: `$True`.
 	- You can build `Debug` and `Release` versions at once by omitting the `Configuration` parameter
 	- On Windows, you can specify the Visual Studio version with `VsVersion`, it can be omitted as its default value is: `2022`
+	- If you want to work on the launcher only, you can specify the Launcher only parameter with `LauncherOnly` then only the launcher will be build.

 ## Dependencies